Preet2204/ODE-Solver/README.md

 # Differential Equation Solver

 ## Overview
-This repository contains a Python implementation of a Differential Equation Solver, designed to numerically approximate solutions to ordinary differential equations (ODEs) using the Forward Euler and Runge-Kutta 4 (RK4) methods.
+This repository contains a Python implementation of a Differential Equation Solver, designed to numerically approximate solutions to ordinary differential equations (ODEs) using the Forward Euler, and Runge-Kutta-Fehlberg 45 (RKF45) methods.
 The project includes visualization of numerical solutions, exact solutions, and error analysis, developed as part of an academic exercise to enhance computational skills in Applied Mathematics.
-The solver now supports a dynamic time-step approach (`dt`) for improved flexibility and accuracy, featuring an adaptive step size control to optimize performance for higher-order and stiff ODEs.
+The solver supports a dynamic time-step approach `dt` for improved flexibility and accuracy, with adaptive step size control implemented in the RKF45 method to optimize performance for higher-order and stiff ODEs.

 ## Features
 - Implementation of the Forward Euler method for solving first-order ODEs.
-- Implementation of the Runge-Kutta-Fehlberg 45 (RKF45) method for enhanced accuracy with adaptive step size control.
-- Adaptive step size control within the RK4 method, adjusting `dt` dynamically based on a user-defined error tolerance to balance accuracy and efficiency.
+- Implementation of the Runge-Kutta-Fehlberg 45 (RKF45) method for enhanced accuracy with adaptive step size control, adjusting `dt` dynamically based on a user-defined error tolerance.
 - Visualization of numerical approximations, exact solutions, and error plots using Matplotlib with a scientific style via the `scienceplots` package.
 - Error handling for invalid input parameters (e.g., negative time steps or mismatched initial conditions).
 - Modular design with reusable functions, utilizing a dynamic `dt` instead of a fixed number of points.
 ## Installation

 ### Prerequisites